Pjirlip/Groms/README.md

 - Discord
 - Whatsapp (Only as Webview)
 - Facebook

-Maybe more in the future
+- Maybe more in the future

+More info following